|NEXT||HOME||BACK TO BLOG|

 Tucson: Sonora Desert Museum, Saguaro National Park, Tucson Contra Dance

 On the agenda for today was, on Andrew's recommendation, the Sonora Desert Museum, and the Saguaro National Park, followed by a contra dance in Tucson proper in the evening.
 I was really looking forward to the dance, but a bit lukewarm about the desert stuff.
-I was wrong about both.
+It turned out I was wrong about both.